 Available credit in the context of a supplier refers to any amount your supplier owes you on your start date.
 This credit could be the result of past debit notes, settlement of contract disputes, or promised refunds.
 If you have a credit balance that can be applied to future purchase invoices, go to the Suppliers tab and click Edit beside the supplier’s name.

-Starting balance checkbox, then enter the available credit amount:
+Starting balance of the available credit:

 Repeat for all suppliers with whom you have credit balances.

+When finished, click Create to save the invoice.
 Repeat for all open purchase invoices preceding your start date.